terminationshock/lisst/CONTRIBUTING.md

 # How to contribute

+Thank you for your interest in contributing to this project!

-You are invited to [report bugs or propose new features](https://gitlab.mpcdf.mpg.de/tmelson/lisst/-/issues/new).
+You are invited to report bugs or propose new features by creating an [issue](https://gitlab.mpcdf.mpg.de/tmelson/lisst/-/issues/new).
+If it is a bug, please try to boil it down to a simple reproducer that runs on any system.

+Code contributions are currently not requested, but will be reviewed if they significantly improve the application.
+Before spending much time on improving or extending the code, please contact me first.
+Thank you!